arun96/sketching/README.md

 - PacBio HiFi Microbiome reads: https://www.pacb.com/blog/data-release-human-microbiome-samples-demonstrate-advances-in-hifi-enabled-metagenomic-sequencing/

-- All simulated reads are generated as above, and all code used to run these experiments is provided in this repository.
+- All simulated reads are generated as above.

+Code:

+All code used is in this repository, and all external tools are cited in the publication.